unChaz/sci-fi-5e/docs/races/venusian.md

 **_Speed._** Your base walking speed is 30 feet.

 #### Tough Lungs
 Used to the harsh gasses in the Venusian atmosphere.
-You are immune to poison damage and the poisoned condition.
+You are immune the poisoned condition.

 ### EGO Traits